Concepts

 Islamic Mathematics

-conceptThe revolutionary mathematical achievements of Islamic civilization from the 8th to 15th centuries, including the development of algebra, advanced geometry, trigonometry, and numerical systems that laid the foundation for modern mathematics and scientific computation.
+conceptThe mathematical achievements of Islamic civilization from the 8th to 15th centuries, including major developments in algebra, geometry, trigonometry, and calculation that helped shape later scientific and mathematical traditions around the world.

 Islamic Medicine